KenethGarcia/ClassiPyGRB/README.md

 ![GUI](docs/Animations/images/Use.png)

-We strongly encourage you to read the Documentation of **ClassiPyGRB**.
-It includes all the details and follow-up for managing and processing data from Swift/BAT, performing TSNE, plotting and animating their results, and how to use the internal GUI:
+We strongly encourage you to read the Documentation of **ClassiPyGRB** before start.
+This documentation includes all the details and follow-up for managing and processing data from Swift/BAT, performing TSNE, plotting and animating their results, and how to use the internal GUI.
+Moreover, there are ten intuitive notebooks to support you.

 - 1. [Basic Usage](docs/1.Basic_Usage.ipynb)